OUR TRANSPARENCY PLEDGE

 fees and printing costs.
 Our board donates their time and they often donate their own resources to carry out the

 day- to- day business of the organization.
-Better than 90% of all donations are directly applied to our
+That allows us to apply 100% of donations from our supporters directly

-project costs and we adhere to standard IRS nonprofit accounting principles.
+to our project costs.
+We adhere to standard IRS nonprofit accounting principles.
 We have no assets.
-Tools purchased
+Tools

-for projects are often gifted to the communities we help after the project is completed.
+purchased for projects are often gifted to the communities after the project is completed.
 Our bottom line is

 measured by the impact of our results.
 We believe the more cost effective our projects can be, the more projects